UMWEDU/umw-admissions-sync/_pages/checklist.md

 <strong>1.
 The Application</strong>

-Apply on line through the <a href="https://www.commonapp.org/">The Common Application </a> or the <a href="http://Mycoalition.com">Coalition Application</a> and your essay/personal statement, plus your $50 application fee or approved waiver.
+Apply online through the <a href="https://www.commonapp.org/">The Common Application </a> or the <a href="http://Mycoalition.com">Coalition Application</a> and your essay/personal statement, plus your $50 application fee or approved waiver.

 Remember to apply by the suggested filing date:
 First Year applicants - Jan.
 1 for priority admission or Feb.
 1 for regular admission